I get a few emails each month asking if it’s possible to drink alcohol and still be healthy. Yup, you totally can –

 4 – ALCOHOL DEHYDRATES YOU

 When you drink alcohol an antidiuretic hormone is suppressed.
 These hormones help to keep you from peeing out all of the water in your body.
-When you drink the levels of this hormone are decreased and thus, the number one is happening.
+When you drink the levels of this hormone are decreased and thus, number one is happening.
 This is also why sometimes after a night of boozing you’re a few pounds lighter or look a little bit leaner.

-Dehydration can lean too mood swings, headaches, dry skin, dizziness, fatigue, and even more serious issues.
+Dehydration can lead to mood swings, headaches, dry skin, dizziness, fatigue, and even more serious issues.

 5 – MORE THAN 50 GRAMS PER DAY AND YOU RISK LONG-TERM HEALTH